bither/bips/unsigned_transaction.md

 So we need a way to paginate the QR Codes.

 The length of one QR Code's content can vary with different graphic size.
-We find 328 to be a suitable content length to be displayed on mobile phones.
+We find 328 to be a suitable content length to be displayed and easily scanned on mobile phones.

 When we need multiple pages of QR Codes.
 We add `(Total page count minus 1):(current page index starts from 0):` in front of every page. e.g. QR Code Page 1 in 3 pages will be prefixed with `2:0:`.